shawn1m/overture/README.md

 + RedirectIPv6Record: Redirect IPv6 DNS queries to alternative DNS servers.
 + File: For Windows users, you can use relative path like `./file.txt`, or properly escaped absolute path like `C:\\path\\to\\file.txt` in the config.
-+ DomainBase64Decode: If this file is base64 decoded, use `true`
++ DomainBase64Decode: If this file is base64 decoded, use `true`.
 + MinimumTTL: Set the minimum TTL value (in seconds) in order to improve caching efficiency, use `0` to disable.

 Hosts: